soumyasiricilla/CS510-Cassandra_Project/README.md

 4. Add External JARs
    Go to Projec Properties>Java Build Path>Add External Jars and add all the JARs from \apache-cassandra\lib folder.

+5. If you do not want to import an Eclipse project, you can skip steps 3 & 4.
+Just run the .jar file as follows: java -jar Cassandra_GraphDB.jar

 File manifest(class files and script files included):